pirovc/genome_updater/README.md

 ## Top assemblies:

-The top assemblies (**-j**) will be selected based on the species/taxid entry for the assembly (and not for the taxids provided with -g "taxids:..."), sorted by categories in the following order of importance:
+The top assemblies (**-j**) will be selected based on the species/taxid entries in the assembly_summary.txt and not for the taxids provided with -g "taxids:...".
+They are selected sorted by categories in the following order of importance:

 	A) RefSeq Category:
 		1) reference genome